Stable curves and chromatic polynomials: Introduction

 \subsubsection{Directed graphs}

 Attempting to generalize Theorem \ref{thm:main} to directed graphs (digraphs) yields some new and mysterious combinatorics.
-Note that the definition of $\Psi_{G,g,m}$ (Equation \eqref{eq:PsiDef} on page \pageref{eq:PsiDef}) works just as well for $G$ a (finite simple) digraph, provided we replace the set of neighbors $N[v]$ with either the set of in-neighbors $N^{\mathrm{in}}[v]$ (vertices $w$ such that $w\to v$ is an edge of $G$) or out-neighbors $N^{\mathrm{out}}[v]$.
+Note that the definition of $\Psi_{G,g,m}$ (Equation \eqref{eq:PsiDef} on page \pageref{eq:PsiDef}) works just as well for $G$ a (finite simple\footnote{This is, we allow two-cycles $u \rightleftarrows w$, but not parallel arrows $u \rightrightarrows w$ or loops.}) digraph, provided we replace the set of neighbors $N[v]$ with either the set of in-neighbors $N^{\mathrm{in}}[v]$ (vertices $w$ such that $w\to v$ is an edge of $G$) or out-neighbors $N^{\mathrm{out}}[v]$.
 For a digraph $G$, we therefore get \emph{two} classes and \emph{two} sets of intersection numbers in exact analogy with \eqref{eq:PsiDef} and \eqref{eq:OmegaDef}.
 Reversing all edges of $G$ interchanges these pairs.
-In genus zero, $\omega_{G,g,m}^{\mathrm{in}}$ and $\omega_{G,g,m}^{\mathrm{out}}$ vary polynomially in $m$ as in the undirected case: \begin{defthm} There exist monic polynomials $\chi_G^{\mathrm{in}},\chi_G^{\mathrm{out}}\in\Z[x]$ of degree $\abs{V}$ such that, for $g\ge0$ and $m\ge0$ with $2g-2+m>0,$ we have
+The numbers $\omega_{G,g,m}^{\mathrm{in}}$ and $\omega_{G,g,m}^{\mathrm{out}}$ vary polynomially in $m$ as in the undirected case: \begin{defthm} There exist monic polynomials $\chi_G^{\mathrm{in}},\chi_G^{\mathrm{out}}\in\Z[x]$ of degree $\abs{V}$ such that, for $g\ge0$ and $m\ge0$ with $2g-2+m>0,$ we have

 Furthermore, for the case $(g,m)=(1,0),$ we have

 \end{defthm} Definition/Theorem \ref{defthm:DigraphPolynomials}, which is proved in Section \ref{sec:Digraphs}, immediately raises many natural questions. \begin{question} \begin{enumerate} \item Are $\chi_G^{\mathrm{in}}(x)$ and $\chi_G^{\mathrm{out}}(x)$ nonnegative for integers $x\ge0$? \item If so, do $\chi_G^{\mathrm{in}}(x)$ and $\chi_G^{\mathrm{out}}(x)$ have combinatorial interpretations? \item Do $\chi_G^{\mathrm{in}}$ and $\chi_G^{\mathrm{out}}$ have alternating coefficients? \item Do $\chi_G^{\mathrm{in}}$ and $\chi_G^{\mathrm{out}}$ satisfy recursions along the lines of deletion-contraction? \item Do $\chi_G^{\mathrm{in}}$ and $\chi_G^{\mathrm{out}}$ satisfy other properties of chromatic polynomials, e.g. most notably log-concavity of coefficients as per \cite{Huh2012}? \end{enumerate} \end{question}